rtek1000/RF_Magic_Controller_6803_IC/README.md

 The remote control transmitter consumes approximately 2.4uA at rest with the 12V battery, model 23A.
 And when the button is pressed, the consumption is greater than 13mA.

+The controller board has an IC that receives the signal from the remote control, this IC has a 6.7458MHz crystal.
+The signal is passed directly to the uC, like any 433MHz RF receiver.
+The signal enters pin 12 of the main uC.